 This is a searchable library of publications, webinars, blog posts, and training manuals from the U.S. and around the world on the topic of forced marriage.

-Author: Rachael Clawson & Pam Vallance in conjunction with the Forced Marriage Unit (United Kingdom)
+Author: Forced Marriage Unit (United Kingdom)

 This guidebook from the UK’s Forced Marriage Unit provides step-by-step advice for frontline workers who may encounter survivors of forced marriage.
 The target audience includes health professionals, educational staff, police, children’s social care, adult social services and local authority housing.